Yin-style baguazhang: Overview

 Due to the nature in which Baguazhang was taught by Dong Hai Chuan to his students, in the first few generations no two students' Baguazhang looked exactly the same.
 While Yin Fu was known by some for particular skills including Piercing/Penetrating palm techniques and Iron Bracelet Qinna, the methods he taught were quite diverse and it can be seen in the diversity of the various Yin Style lineages and their techniques today.
 Yin style Baguazhang today has many branches with some focusing on particular techniques that one of the teacher's in their lineage may have been particularly fond of and so placed an emphasis on those techniques while other systems have a more broad approach not solely placing importance on only one or a few techniques but rather training a myriad of techniques that can be combined in hundreds if not thousands of ways in combat.

-Some schools strongly emphasize correlations to the 易經 Yi Jing and 八卦 Bagua philosophical theories while others simply use them for a frame work of structuring the system as they teach it and yet some others do not talk much about the correlations to the trigrams at all.
-Most information that comes down from students of Dong Hai Chuan suggest that he did not call the art '八卦掌' BaguaZhang to begin with but rather '轉掌' Zhuan Zhang or rotating palms referring to the circling nature of practice.
+Some schools strongly emphasize correlations to the 易經 I Ching and 八卦 Bagua trigrams while others simply use them for a framework of structuring the system as they teach it and yet some others do not talk much about the correlations to the trigrams at all.
+Most information that comes down from students of Dong Hai Chuan suggest that he did not call the art '八卦掌' Baguazhang to begin with but rather '轉掌' Zhuan Zhang or rotating palms referring to the circling nature of practice.
 It also seems he taught three types of palm changes and these changes varied per individual to fit them the best.
 Techniques were extrapolated or added around the core techniques from these palm changes.
-It second generation of teachers, those who learned from Yin Fu, Cheng Ting Hua etc who openly described the system in teaching and writings as BaguaZhang and associated it more strongly with the 8 trigrams.
-Whether or not this was originally taught by Dong Hai Chuan himself or developed on after Dong is hard to tell.
+It was the second generation of teachers, those who learned from Yin Fu, Cheng Ting Hua, etc., who openly described the system in teaching and writings as Baguazhang and associated it more strongly with the Eight Trigrams.
+Whether or not this was originally taught by Dong Hai Chuan himself or developed later is hard to tell.

 Yin Style Baguazhang under the Xie PeiQi lineage

 Yin Style as passed down by Xie Peiqi is notable for having eight distinct animal styles within the body of the art.
 In other words, Xie's Yin Style is a complete system, which is made up of other complete systems.
 These include the eight animal systems as well as several 'unorthodox' systems, such as the Penetrating Palm and Backhand systems.
-Each of the eight animal styles is related to one of the eight trigrams of the I Ching.
+Each of the eight animal styles is related to one of the Eight Trigrams of the I Ching.
 The following table describes this relationship: